agnivesh13/niyantrana/PROJECT_PLAN.md

 ### Plan change — "unlogged" is no longer sent as zero

-The old payload sent `calorie_intake: 0` when nothing was logged, which tells the model the user fasted. `UserProfile` diet fields are now `float | None`, the feature bridge passes `None` through, and the gradient-boosting estimators handle the missing feature natively.
+Sending `calorie_intake: 0` when nothing was logged tells the model the user fasted, which is a different fact from not having logged. `UserProfile` diet fields are now `float | None`, the feature bridge passes `None` through, and the gradient-boosting estimators handle the missing feature natively.
 Verified: no-diet-logged, logged-a-fast and logged-3100-kcal now produce three different estimates, because they are three